Why do psychologists need insurance?

 How much is business insurance for a psychologist?

-The cost of business insurance for psychologists starts at just £9.80 per month* with Hiscox.
+The cost of business insurance for psychologists may vary depending on the covers you choose.
 We allow for monthly payments and let you cancel anytime with no fees.

-Individual costs will depend on the policies you opt to include, however, as well as the cover limits you select – higher sums of protection may cost more.
+Individual costs will not only depend on the policies you opt to include, but also the cover limits you select – higher sums of protection may cost more.

 We also consider some information about the risks your business encounters when pricing quotes.
 Read more with our FAQ guide to business insurance costs.